Hadano, Kanagawa

 Hadano (秦野市, Hadano-shi) is a city in Kanagawa Prefecture, Japan.
-As of 1 June 2021, the city had an estimated population of 163,787 and a population density of 1600 persons per km².
+As of 1 June 2021, the city had an estimated population of 163,787 and a population density of 1600 persons per km^{2}.
 The total area of the city is 103.76 sqkm.

 Geography

 Hadano is located in the foothills of the Tanzawa Mountains in west-central Kanagawa Prefecture and is approximately 12.8 kilometers north-to-south by 13.6 kilometers east-to west.
 About half of the city area is within the borders of the Tanzawa-Ōyama Quasi-National Park.